CivicActions/ssp-toolkit/docs/ssp.md

 ##### AWS

 In this architecture, user data is limited to that which is stored in the Amazon RDS database.
-RDS is fully backed up by a daily snapshot as well as through transaction logging conducted by AWS as part of this managed service.
-Full database recovery from snapshot or point-in-time can be initiated from the RDS console/API.
+Amazon RDS is fully backed up by a daily snapshot as well as through transaction logging conducted by AWS as part of this managed service.
+Full database recovery from snapshot or point-in-time can be initiated from the Amazon RDS console/API.

 ##### CivicActions